lsst/verify/doc/measurement-dev.rst

 Creating Measurement Classes
 ############################

-The :class:`lsst.validate.base.MeasurmentBase` abstract base class defines a standard interface for writing classes that make measurements of metrics.
+The :class:`lsst.validate.base.MeasurmentBase` abstract base class defines a standard interface for writing classes that make measurements of :doc:`metrics <metric-doc>`.
-The :class:`~lsst.validate.base.MeasurementBase` base class ensures that measurements, along with metadata about the measurement, can be serialized and submitted to the QA database and SQUASH dashboard.
+:class:`~lsst.validate.base.MeasurementBase` ensures that measurements, along with metadata about the measurement, can be serialized and submitted to the QA database and SQUASH dashboard.
 This page covers the usage of :class:`~lsst.validate.base.MeasurementBase` for creating measurement classes.

 A Minimal Measurement Class